 Meeting with a psychologist from clinique ovo.

-Beginning of the donor selection process: to assist with the selection, the egg banks have all the necessary information on their website.
+Beginning of the egg donor selection process: to assist with the selection, the egg banks have all the necessary information on their website.

 Complete the prescribed tests.